kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 </text-box>

-In the last part, we did automated updates with a deployment pipeline.
-The update *just worked* but we have no idea how the update actually happened, other than that a pod was changed.
+In the previous part, we did automated updates with a deployment pipeline.
+The update *just worked*, but we have no idea how the update actually happened, other than that a pod was changed.
 Let us now look how we can make the update process safer to help us reach a higher number of [nines](https://en.wikipedia.org/wiki/High_availability) in the availability.

 There are multiple update/deployment/release strategies.
 We will focus on two of them: